Kyle-Ye/XcodeLLMEligible/README.md

 ### Method 1: util tool (Recommended)

 > [!NOTE]
-> It works on macOS 15 Beta 1 ~ macOS 15.1 Beta 2.
+> It works on macOS 15 Beta 1 ~ Beta 6 and macOS 15.1 Beta 1 ~ Beta 2.
+>
+> There is a known issue on macOS 15 Beta 7 [#22](https://github.com/Kyle-Ye/XcodeLLMEligible/issues/22).
+It required you keeping SIP disabled to work.

-Need one time SIP disable during the script.
+Need one time SIP disable + "amfi_get_out_of_my_way=1" set boot-args in during the script.

+> [!TIP]
+> If you have issue on how to disable SIP or set boot-args, see [Manual Execution](#manual-execution) section for more detail.

 ```shell
 # Force XcodeLLM to be eligiable